Part Two: The Traditions

 In Turkish dervish lodges (tekke), the kitchen was sacred space.
 The head cook (aşçıbaşı) held status equal to the sheikh's deputies.
 Cooking was zikr (remembrance), stirring was meditation, serving was worship.
 The Nur Ashki Jerrahi order maintains these practices in their Manhattan gathering space, preparing communal meals for zikr circles and teaching that cooking is path to God.7

-After Thursday evening zikr ceremonies, where dervishes chant Allah's names in circle, building ecstatic energy, the community shares simple Turkish meal: soup, bread, perhaps pilaf or vegetables.
-The meal grounds the energy raised in zikr, returning participants from ecstatic state to ordinary consciousness through embodied sharing.
-Food becomes technology for integration, bringing mystical experience into everyday life.
+After Thursday evening zikr ceremonies, where dervishes chant Allah's names in circle, building ecstatic somatic energy through rhythmic vocalisation and movement, the community shares simple Turkish meal: soup, bread, perhaps pilaf or vegetables.
+The meal grounds the energy raised in zikr, returning participants from ecstatic states to ordinary consciousness through embodied somatic sharing : the digestive rhythm of eating completing what the ritual's sympathetic activation began, restoring autonomic balance.
+Food becomes technology for integration, bringing mystical experience into the healing of everyday life.

 The order teaches traditional Turkish Sufi food practices: ashure (Noah's pudding) made during Muharram from whatever ingredients are available, symbolizing abundance from scarcity; lokma (fried dough balls) distributed as charity offering; and the practice of cooking extra food to share with neighbors, embodying the principle that blessing multiplies through generosity.8